|Looking to apply for a student loan? Check your credit score first.||Learn more|

 There are two broad categories of loans: loans backed by the government (both federal and state) and private loans secured through a bank, credit union, or other financial entity.
 The type of loan your child is applying for determines what specifications must be met, so it is essential to understand the options and factors influencing loan eligibility and interest rates.

-Government-backed loans, like the Perkins and subsidized Stafford loans, do not look at your credit scores.
+Government-backed loans, like the subsidized Stafford loans, do not look at your credit scores.
 These loans are awarded based on financial need.

 Government-backed loans for parents are PLUS loans – Parent Loans for Undergraduate Students.
 PLUS loans depend on your credit history, not credit score and have a fixed interest rate.
 While credit scores are not a factor for approval, a bad credit history that includes any of the following may lead to rejection: foreclosures, bankruptcies, tax liens, wage garnishments, unpaid debts in collection, delinquent on debts for over 90 days, student loan defaults within in the past five years, and having student loans written off as unpayable.